 - Inserting images into your Action Network e-mail

-- Reports and viewing activist data
+- Reports and Viewing Activist Data

 - Create reports on Action Network

-- Monitor use of your (sign up) forms
+- Monitor your forms or events

-- Monitor ALL new subscribers
+- Monitor new subscribers with a weekly report

 - Error Messages and Problems

-- Creating Action Network Forms
+- Action Network ID attached

 Contact the Action Network Data Team